ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

 $ bal graphql -i schema.graphql -m service -o ./service -r
 ```

-Some GraphQL object types can't be represented with record types.
-Those are identified as below.
+Even if the `[-r | --use-records-for-objects]` flag is used, the following object types will be generated using service types because these types cannot be represented by Ballerina record types.
 - types having a field with input arguments
 - types being a subtype of a union type
 - types implementing an interface